Alienation series

 2009 - 2011

-Is it a state, a trait, or a self-regulating process?
+Is alienation a state, a trait, or a self-regulating process?

 Untitled.
 100 x 100 cm.
 Edition of 5 + 2 A.P.
 Giclée print.